-The Department recommends Council find that Policy 2 criteria (d)(A) (...how to best locate, construct, or operate the development action so as to avoid or minimize direct and indirect impacts on important sage-grouse habitat within the area of general habitat.) is met for the proposed Durbin Quarry alternative, based on the following facts.
+The Council finds that Policy 2 criteria (d)(A) (..how to best locate, construct, or operate the development action so as to avoid or minimize direct and indirect impacts on important sagegrouse habitat within the area of general habitat.) is met for the Durbin Quarry alternative, based on the following facts.